ryanfb/backpack-export-xslt/README.md

 Backpack Export XSLT
 ====================

-Stylesheets for converting your 37signals/Basecamp [Backpack export XML](https://help.basecamp.com/backpack/questions/255-can-i-export-my-data-out-of-backpack) into usable, complete, static local backups.
+This repository contains stylesheets for converting your 37signals/Basecamp [Backpack export XML](https://help.basecamp.com/backpack/questions/255-can-i-export-my-data-out-of-backpack) into usable, complete, static local backups.
 This is essential for getting a "full" backup of your account without having to go through and click+download every image, attachment, asset, page, etc. manually.
 As Backpack is "[retired](https://basecamp.com/backpack-retired)", you may want to do this on a regular basis if you plan to continue using Backpack.
 Alternately, you may just want to get your data out and retire your account.

 USAGE
 -----